MattithyahuData/MattithyahuData.github.io/_posts/2022-03-07-Python-Classes.markdown

 Hello my name is John Doeand I am 30
 ```

-Thanks for making it to the end of this tutorial style article.
+I hope this has added value to you.

 ## Questions | Contact me
+Thanks for reading.
 For questions, feedback, and contribution requests contact me
 * ### [Click here to email me](mailto:contactmattithyahu@gmail.com)
 * ### [See more work here](https://mattithyahudata.github.io/)